Nortriptyline

 CATEGORY: C

 Animal studies showed a treatment dependent decrease in the diameter of the ductus arteriosus.
 No delay in labor or parturition was seen.
-There is no data on the use of rofecoxib during human pregnancy.

 BREAST FEEDING: